VaibhavKhangale/ML-Mini-Projects/Brain-Tumor-Detection/README.md

 ### 📄 Dataset

-You can acces the dataset on kaggle :
+You can acces the dataset on kaggle : [Brain Tumor MRI Dataset](https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset)

 The dataset consistis of 2 sets, one for training and another for validation.
 Each have 4 categories of images - glioma, meningioma, pituitary and No Tumor.